Symmettry/PixelPlaceJS-new/README.md

 ### Drawing

-For both of these, you can do bot="name" to set what bot does which.
-It will default to the first bot if not specified.
+For all of these, you can do bot="name" to set what bot does which.
+It will default to the first bot if not specified.<br>
+The bot can draw with the `draw` command

 #### Images
-Images can be drawn with the `draw` command
 ```
 draw image at x=123 y=123 path="/path/to/image.png"
 ```